 On the other hand, it also details out the topmost algorithms that find its usage in the Machine Learning use cases and gives the most useful learnings from the real world.
 Practical examples, use cases, and scenarios when and why each of these algorithms is used give the audience the best of knowledge for their specific use cases.
 These details can be used as a base and then the necessary learning can be put to use.
 Each of these examples that are discussed provides the details of how these algorithms are implemented as well.

 To be abreast with the current market trends, we could choose either R or Python for the needed development of use cases along with Machine Learning.
 Due to the prominence that Python has over R, this course has carefully jotted down the use of Python in these and explained with necessary code snippets and diagrams to provide better visualization of the use case and also the solution.

 [Related Article: Comparing R Language vs Python]

 In this article, we have tried to understand the importance of Machine Learning and also what benefits it could bring to your organization.
-Machine Learning has the abilities to scale based on your organization’s requirements and also provides you with the much needed automation in all the required processes.
-Its benefits to your organization increase multiple fold when you continuously refine based on the data that is provided as input, and based on your business objectives, the outcome is achieved.
+Machine Learning has the ability to scale based on your organization’s requirements and also provides you with the much-needed automation in all the required processes.
+Its benefits to your organization increase multiple folds when you continuously refine based on the data that is provided as input, and based on your business objectives, the outcome is achieved.